liviobellini/AmiraEncoder/README.md

 Encoder::name(DT, CLK, EXTERNAL, 25;  <= This is the right way to declare encoder object with external pullup resistors and 25 as sensitivity.<br>
 If you don't declare EXTERNAL then it will be INTERNAL as default for pullup resistors.<br>
 If you don't write a value for sensitivity in object parameters then it will be 0 as default, I like using 25 sensitivity.<br>
-❗❗With sensitivity equal to 0 and longStep equal to 0 then the acceleration is inhibited.<br>
+❗❗If sensitivity is equal to 0 and longStep is equal to 0 then the acceleration is inhibited.<br>
+Remember to call name.setAccel(0); when you want to disable acceleration.<br>
+Remember to call name.setStep(1); when you want to reset the normal step to 1 (default).<br>
 Three examples to learn how to use the library.
 Enjoy!😎

 ## ⚙️ Requirements